Environmental impacts of animal agriculture: Water pollution

 Water pollution due to animal waste is a common problem in both developed and developing nations.
 The USA, Canada, India, Greece, Switzerland and several other countries are experiencing major environmental degradation due to water pollution via animal waste.
 Concerns about such problems are particularly acute in the case of CAFOs (concentrated animal feeding operations).
 In the US, a permit for a CAFO requires the implementation of a plan for the management of manure nutrients, contaminants, wastewater, etc., as applicable, to meet requirements under the Clean Water Act.
 There were about 19,000 CAFOs in the US as of 2008.
 In fiscal 2014, the United States Environmental Protection Agency (EPA) concluded 26 enforcement actions for various violations by CAFOs.

 A 2023 study found that a vegan diet reduced water pollution by 75%.

 A green algae bloom has been observed in Sichuan, China.
 In normal conditions, river water is transparent, but algae blooms result in green algae covering the surface.
 This prevents other plants at the bottom of the river from getting sunlight, causing them to lose their ability to photosynthesise.
 Oxygen levels in rivers fall when there is no other vegetation, resulting in the death of other species.

 Effective use of fertilizer is crucial to accelerate the growth of animal feed production, which in turn increases the amount of feed available for livestock.
 However, excess fertilizer can enter water bodies via runoff after rainfall, resulting in eutrophication.
 The addition of nitrogen and phosphorus can cause the rapid growth of algae, also known as an algae bloom.
 The reduction of oxygen and nutrients in the water caused by the growth of algae ultimately leads to the death of other species in the ecosystem.
 This ecological harm has consequences not only for the native animals in the affected water body but also for the water supply for people.

 To dispose of animal waste and other pollutants, animal production farms often spray manure (often contaminated with potentially toxic bacteria) onto empty fields, called "spray-fields", via sprinkler systems.
 The toxins within these spray-fields oftentimes run into creeks, ponds, lakes, and other bodies of water, contaminating bodies of water.
 This process has also led to the contamination of drinking water reserves, harming the environment and citizens alike.

-Waterborne Disease Outbreaks Linked to Livestock Waste

-Waterborne illness epidemics have been linked to improper animal waste management, which has contaminated water bodies.
-Runoff from concentrated animal feeding operations (CAFOs) often contains high levels of pathogens such as Escherichia coli, Salmonella, and Cryptosporidium.